Parental Alienation laws

 - A mother continually telling her child that their father does not care for them anymore.

 Some parents even go so far as to relocate with the child to ensure further isolation from the remaining parent.
 These “move away” or relocation cases demonstrate dire situations in which one parent with primary physical custody seeks to move their child outside of their city, state, or even country in order to isolate the child away from its second parent.
 Under Section 7501 of the California Family Code, a parent with primary physical custody of a child has a right to change their residence and take the child with them.
 However, the parent cannot change the residence of your child without an agreement with the child’s other parent, or the order of a family law court.
 These types of family custody cases can become complex and therefore any parent suffering alienation or potential relocation is recommended to see a lawyer.

-In past cases involving parental alienation law, the court has dealt with move away matters in a case-by-case basis and analyzed many factors before awarding any parent the freedom to take the child and move far away.
+In past cases involving parental alienation law, the court has dealt with a move away matters on a case-by-case basis and analyzed many factors before awarding any parent the freedom to take the child and move far away.
 For example, in the past courts have decided that a parent may only change the residence of their child if the family law court determines that the move would not prejudice the rights and welfare of the child.
 In re Marriage of Burgess 25, 13 Cal.
 4th (1996).
-Therefore, the non-moving parent must show that that the relocation would be detrimental for the child’s welfare.
+Therefore, the non-moving parent must show that the relocation would be detrimental to the child’s welfare.
 These are the factors courts look at when determining relocation and parental alienation law, and it is imperative to fight for your right to have a relationship with your child and demand an end to isolation.

 Child custody battles can get messy for both the parents and children involved.
 They have the potential to create future psychological trauma for everyone involved.
-Because these cases are common in the California family courts, we will be able to use a proper approach parental alienation law for your case and we will fight hard for your child to gain freedom from the psychological burden of manipulation and isolation.
+Because these cases are common in the California family courts, we will be able to use a proper approach to parental alienation law for your case and we will fight hard for your child to gain freedom from the psychological burden of manipulation and isolation.

 call today 714-390-3766